clojurebridge-minneapolis/track1-chatter/Pages/Page 4_ Change code.md

     To https://github.com/crkoehnen/chatter.git
        44a560f..57aff88  master -> master

-Now go back to the repository page in GitHub and refresh the page.
-You should see the text and the commit count change.
+Refresh GitHub your broswer and you will see the text and the commit count change in your repository page.
+Your changes are now available for collaborators to review!

-That's all the git we'll need for this tutorial.
+That's all the command line git we will need for this tutorial.
 GitHub maintains a list of resources where you can learn more about git and GitHub.

+In [Chapter 5], we'll make more to the code.

+[Chapter 5]: Page_5_More_code_changes

 [Good Resources for Learning Git and GitHub](https://help.github.com/articles/good-resources-for-learning-git-and-github).